 Koch's references to zombies, like those of Calvin to robots, seem to me to reflect systematic biases in scientific psychology against recognition of bodily feelings.
-I suggest that such bias extends to non-recognition of individual personalities.
-In my view, personality is shown in the skills and styles of persons who are engaged in performances of "rock climbing, dancing, martial arts, or tennis."
-Such spontaneous trained performances are, in my experience, fully conscious; and the performer's movements are often a product of deliberate planning that is reflected in deliberate execution - all contrary to Koch's assertion that they are "best performed without conscious, deliberate thought."
-When I set out to climb a big steep rock, for example, I typically visualize steps along an anticipated route before I start moving.
+"Zombies" are creatures in film fantasies.
+The notion that creatures can balance and walk on two legs with "no sensations[] and no feelings" is contrary to my experience of actual life.
+I suggest that scientific bias against bodily feelings extends to denial of individual personalities.
+I suggest that personality is shown in skills and styles of performances of "rock climbing, dancing, martial arts, or tennis."
+Such spontaneous trained performances are fully conscious; the performer's movements are typically a product of deliberate planning and deliberate execution -contrary to Koch's assertion that they are "best performed without conscious, deliberate thought."
+When I set out to climb a big steep rock, for example, I typically visualize places for steps along an anticipated route before I start moving.
 Visualization is easier and more effective when I am climbing up, compared to when I am climbing down.
 I am bolder climbing up and more timid climbing down.

 In his investigations, Koch focuses on sensory processing.
 "Perceptual neuroscience has advanced to such a point that reasonably sophisticated computational models have been constructed and have proven their worth in guiding experimental agendas and summarizing the data. ¶ I therefore concentrate on visual sensations or awareness.
 [Another researcher] refers to such sensory forms of awareness as core consciousness, and differentiates these from extended consciousness. ...
 My research program neglects, for now, these and other topics [involving extended consciousness] such as language and emotions."
-(P. 15.)
+(15.)
 "I assume that consciousness depends on what is inside the head, not necessarily on the behavior of the organism."
-(P. 17.)
+(17.)

-Although Koch concentrates on visual sensations or awareness, he gives little consideration to muscular movements involved in vision such as focusing on objects at a certain distance or saccadic eye movements discussed above in connection with An Eye for Sharp Contrast.
+Although Koch concentrates on visual perception, he gives little consideration to muscular movements involved in vision such as focusing on objects at a certain distance or saccadic eye movements discussed above in connection with An Eye for Sharp Contrast.
 Only retinal patterns seem to be important.
 "To extract the target location, its relative position on the retina needs to be converted into a form that the neuronal network underlying reaching, grasping, and pointing can exploit to direct the eyes, head, arms and fingers."
-(P. 145.)
+(145.)
 Section 3.7 is titled "EYE MOVEMENTS: VISUAL SACCADES ARE UBIQUITOUS," but, for Koch, saccades are mostly activity to ignore.
 "The stability and sharpness of the visual world during eye movements is a consequence of numerous processes, including saccadic suppression, a mechanism that interferes with vision during eye movements. ...
 Why, then, isn't everyday vision characterized by annoying blank periods?
 This must be prevented by some clever, trans-saccadic integration mechanism that fills in these intervals with a 'fictive' movie, a composite of the image just before and after the saccade.
 The mechanisms and neuronal sites of this integration remain largely unknown."
-(P. 65.)
+(65.)